perki/promise-pool-rate-limited/README.md

 - a `maxConcurent`value

 Options are
-- `rateHz` the maximum number of call to do per seconds
+- `rateHz` the maximum number of calls per seconds
 - `onError` to eventually catch error and the faulty promise

 ### Simple Exemple

-Fetch items with id from 1 to 100000 from an API with a maximum concurent calls of 10;
+Fetch items with id from 1 to 100000 from an API with a maximum concurrent calls of 10;
 ```javascript
 const PromisePoolRL = require('promise-pool-rate-limited');